You are reading an honest New Zealand travel blog.

 But for now, to keep you on the straight and narrow I have 20 perfectly honest (maybe a bit too honest) truths to share with you about New Zealand.

-All of them positive (some of them a bit munted) And yes.
-That is a real New Zealand slang word.
+All of them were positive (some of them were a bit munted), and yes, That is a real New Zealand slang word.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.
 If you would like me to explain it further, please visit our disclaimer page.